envoymediagroup/columna/README.md

 ### Writer
 Each columnar file is specific to one date and one metric, with any number of dimensions.
 For this example, we will assume a metric named `clicks` and three dimensions named `platform_id`, `site_id`, and `url`.
 Note that we provide the headers and values as separate inputs to the Writer; this makes sense when we are working with large data sets and want to preserve some memory by not duplicating associative string keys on every array item.

+#### Data Types
 Currently supported data types include strings, ints, floats, and bools, and a special "datetime" type.
 Datetimes are treated as strings except when evaluating query conditions, when they are parsed with strtotime() and compared with integer operations >, <, =, etc. Nested data is not currently supported.
 While it is possible to store JSON or other serializations in the string type, these values will not be unserialized by the engine and so cannot be evaluated for nested values.
+The column definitions include an empty value which will always be used in place of nulls in the data set, so null is never stored in the files or returned when reading a file.

+#### Usage
 Let's walk through using the Writer in the comments below:
 ```php
 <?php